Merzasphor/MWSE/docs/source/types/tes3mobileActor.md

 ### `aiPlanner`

+*Read-only*.
 Access to the mobile's AI planner and AI package information.

 **Returns**: